 It’s true parking lots are considered private property, but the rules of the road still apply.
 If you file a claim following a minor accident that occurred in a parking lot, your auto insurer will handle it the same as any other type of claim: they’ll investigate, determine fault, and payout damages accordingly.

-Does Insurance Cover You in a Parking Lot?
+Does Car Insurance Cover You in a Parking Lot?

-How Is Fault Determined in a Parking Lot?
+How Is Fault Determined in a Parking Lot Collision?

-Does a Parking Lot Accident Affect Your Rates?
+Does a Parking Lot Accident Affect Your Rate?

 It’s also important to note that while parking lots may be private property, legal ramifications to any accident that occurs there can still exist.
-If you are found to be driving under the influence in a parking lot, for example, you can be charged with a DUI in much the same manner as you would if it occurred on the street.
-Demerit points to your license may also apply.
+If you are found to be driving while impaired in a parking lot, for example, you can be charged with that offence.
+Demerit points to your licence may also apply.

 Single-Car Parking Lot Accidents and Hit-and-Run Accidents

-Damage to cars in parking lots frequently occurs when no other car is involved or the other car does not remain at the scene.
-This can be a result of a single-car accident in which the driver strikes an object such as a shopping cart, or a situation where another driver opens a car door and strikes the vehicle next to them.
+Damage to cars in parking lots frequently occurs when no other vehicle is involved, or the other driver does not remain at the scene.
+It could be a single-car accident in which you bump into an object such as a shopping cart, or if you open a car door and hit a vehicle parked next to yours.

-If you are responsible for the damage due to having struck an object, your claim will be processed under your collision coverage, and you will be found at fault in the accident.
-This can result in a rate increase.
-In some cases, it makes more sense to have the repair done without an insurance claim, depending on the extent of the damage.
-Learn more about when you should report an accident here.
+If you are responsible for the damage due to having struck an object, your claim will be processed under your collision coverage, and you will be found at-fault for the accident.

 If the damage was done when you were not present, and no note was left, your insurance company will treat it as a hit-and-run accident.
-In this case if you have collision coverage you may not be held at fault, but you should report the damage to the policy and obtain a report.
-You will likely be required to pay a deductible to have the damage repaired.
+If you have collision coverage, you may not be at fault, but you should report the damage to your insurer.